Is there such a thing as financial therapy?

 Whether it is the stress of business, spouse, or a sudden inheritance, people often need some guidance on how to handle the emotions that come with money.

 Individual financial coaching focuses on people who would like to improve their personal relationships with money and wealth.

 Sam Rad is a Certified Financial Planner and uses a multidisciplinary approach in helping people solve their financial obstacles and create peace and harmony within relationships.
-Sam has multiple licenses in the investments, real estate, and insurance fields, and he teaches at UCLA.
+Sam has multiple licenses in the investments and insurance fields, and he teaches at UCLA.

 He even goes a long way in helping people overcome behavioral and relationship issues by conducting financial counselling for couples in Los Angeles.